WHAT IS CONFIRMATION?

 Confirmation also serves as the ordination service for the people of God.
 The ordination of bishops, priests, and deacons always includes the invocation of the Holy Spirit.
 Likewise, at confirmation the bishops lays hands on the candidate and says, “Receive the Holy Spirit.”
 These invocation is not a suggestion that the Spirit has heretofore been absent from the candidate.
 Rather, it is an appeal for the giving, awakening, stirring of the Spirit, and for the giving, awakening, and stirring of spiritual gifts for service in Christ’s Church.

-Confirmation classes are held several times a year as needed.
-Check the online calendar for the next class.
+Confirmation classes are held once a year as needed.